GioF71/mpd-alsa-docker/doc/shout-additional-outputs.md

-SHOUT_OUTPUT_PASSWORD|Sets the password for submitting the stream to the server, defaults to `hackme` SHOUT_OUTPUT_PUBLIC|Specifies whether the stream should be "public", defaults to `no` SHOUT_MIXER_TYPE|Set to `software` if you want to be able to change the volume of the output stream
+SHOUT_OUTPUT_PASSWORD|Sets the password for submitting the stream to the server, defaults to `hackme` SHOUT_OUTPUT_PUBLIC|Specifies whether the stream should be "public", defaults to `no` SHOUT_MIXER_TYPE|Set to `software` if you want to be able to change the volume of the output stream SHOUT_OUTPUT_ALWAYS_ON|If set to `yes`, then MPD attempts to keep this audio output always open.
+This may be useful for streaming servers, when you don’t want to disconnect all listeners even when playback is accidentally stopped.
+Defaults to `yes`